 Gambling has been legal in Nevada for over 90 years.
 Casino gambling was initially legalized in 1931, and betting on horse racing and sports entered the legal realm in 1949.
 Until 2018, Nevada was one of the only US states that allowed sports betting.
 The Supreme Court repealed the Professional and Amateur Sports Protection Act of 1992 (PASPA), which ended Nevada’s near-monopoly on US sports betting.

 Staying ahead of the curve, Nevada became the first state to allow online betting on sports in 2010.
 Currently, NV legislators allow online poker under statute AB 114 (2013).
-Although the statute, which was signed in 2013, broadly mentions “interactive gaming,” it is currently limited to online poker.
 In 2015, Daily Fantasy Sports (DFS) was introduced.
+Real-money and sweepstakes casinos are both prohibited under Nevada law.

 Nevada was the last of the old Wild West states to officially ban gambling in 1910.
 However, the ban was short-lived.
 Nevada’s reputation as America’s home to gambling re-emerged in 1931 when casino gambling was legalized in the state.
 Today, while the vast majority of gambling options are available in Nevada, there’s still no real-money online casino gambling or state lottery to play.